kyma-project/btp-manager/docs/testing.md

 ## Running test suite with IDE

-You can define environment variables in the Run Configuration and in effect run tests on existing cluster changing logs verbosity and using filtering features.
+You can define environment variables in Run Configuration, run tests, change logs verbosity and use filtering features on an existing cluster.

 <img src="./assets/test-run-configuration.png" width="50%" height="50%">